franbuehler/franbuehler.github.io/README.md

 ## Education

-- BSc in Computer Science with Specialitation in IT Security, 2011
+- BSc in Computer Science with a specialization in IT-Security, 2011
 - Computer Scientists with Federal Diploma, 2003